Technology, Decentralization, International Development

 My life's main thread is using technology for "good".
 How can we create and use technology to make the world a better place.

-I'm passionate about developing and using technology to sustainably and scalably solve the problems of poverty and international development at scale.
+I'm passionate about developing and using technology and innovation, to sustainably solve the problems of poverty and international development (aka the SDGs) at scale.
 I believe there are many challenges in development that are amenable to solutions that are at least in part technical, and where often a solution exists in the West but for a number of systemic reasons we haven't found a solution that works for all the world's population.
-I've started several Social Ventures and NGO's in this theme, and since the sale of Lumeter am consulting to a number of interesting technology based projects.
+I've started several Social Ventures and NGO's in this theme, and since the sale of Lumeter I am mentoring, or consulting to a number of interesting technology based projects.

 Folia Materials has developed technology for affordably impregnating silver or copper into paper.
 Among other anti-bacterial and anti-viral applications it has been turned into an affordable water filter.
 Folia Water is bringing clean water to the billion+ who still lack it.
 By leveraging existing retail chains the problem of scaling solutions is removed.
 Trials are going really well in Bangladesh.
 Folia is raising their next round of finance and exploring other uses for the core technology.